🏛️Elementary Latin

 Self-Check Questions

-1. Which two irregular verbs are built directly from sum, and how does knowing sum's conjugation help you learn them?
+1. Which irregular verb is built directly from sum, and how does knowing sum's conjugation help you learn it?

-4. If you encounter the form ēst in a sentence, how do you determine whether it means "eats" or "is"?
+4. If you encounter the form ēst in a sentence without macrons, how do you determine whether it means "eats" or "is"?

-5. FRQ-style prompt: Explain how the irregular verbs eo and fero function as bases for compound verbs.
+5. Explain how and ferō function as bases for compound verbs.
 Give two examples of compounds from each and describe how the prefix changes the meaning.